sylwiamolitor/microservice-customer-management/README.md

-# Microservices application
+# Microservices Application
-An application using Microservices, Service Discovery, Load Balancer, Spring Cloud, Eureka and Spring Boot.
+This repository hosts a microservices-based application utilizing Service Discovery, Load Balancing, Spring Cloud, Spring Cloud Gateway, Eureka, and Spring Boot.
+The project serves as a practical implementation to enhance understanding and skills in microservices architecture.

 ## Table of Contents
 * [General Info](#general-information)